-In the context of the graphic above, when Edit Synthesis Constraint is selected, the user.sdc file and the M3_MDDR_top_derived_constraints.sdc file are read (because these two files are associated with Synthesis) and mytiming.sdc and mytiming2.sdc are not read (because they are not associated with Synthesis).
-When the SmartTime Constraint Editor opens for edit, the constraints from these two files are read and loaded into the Constraint Editor.
-Any changes you made and saved in the Constraint Editor are written back to the files.
+In the context of the graphic above, when Edit Synthesis Constraint is selected, the prep1_derived_constraint.sdc file and the newtiming.sdc file will be read (because these two files are associated to Synthesis).
+The TVS_Demo_derived_constraints.sdc file and prep1_sdc.sdc file are not read (because they are not associated to

+Synthesis).
+When the SmartTime Constraints Editor opens for edit, the prep1_derived_constraint.sdc file and the newtiming.sdc file are read and loaded into the Constraints Editor.
+Any changes you made (to the constraints in these two files) and saved in the Constraints Editor will be written back to the two files.